 I own the Uniquely You brand and highly recommend it because it’s sturdy, and it’s not that much more expensive than the plastic core models.
 Be sure to look for free or reduced shipping; the foam is heavy.

-Professional dress form – PGM Dress Form Professional Dressmaker
+– PGM Dress Form Professional Dressmaker

 These are the dress forms used by fashion designers in the garment manufacturing industry.
 They only come in the industry standard sizes.
 Brands for these dummies include PGM, Yamata and Family.